-Thanks for joining the Science Fiction and Fantasy Fleet where you‘ll get free ebooks before publication!
+Thanks for joining the Science Fiction and Fantasy Fleet where you‘ll get free ebooks emailed to you before publication!

 As thanks for your support, please enjoy your first freebie below!

 You can download the pdf here: A Touch of Revenge

 The enemy spaceship’s display blinked red, indicating its weapons-ready status.
 Through the wall of windows on the main bridge, Eryk studied five other ships which armed at his command, their missile bays illuminating like rings of miniature stars in the eternal night sky.
 Eryk’s fingers trembled as they hovered over Release Payload.
 He didn’t know if he had the gall to turn Earth into ash.

 “Humans believe in equality,” he said to himself.
 We punish criminals.